-Floors including sub floors

-The flooring throughout is of suspended timber with a timber board overlay.
+Floors including sub floors The flooring throughout appears of suspended timber with a timber board overlay.
 Floor surfaces were covered throughout with fitted floor coverings.

-No access was gained to any underbuilding area.
+No access was gained to any sub-floor areas.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Internal joinery and kitchen fittings

-The property incorporates timber skirting boards and door architraves with timber internal doors.
-The ground floor doors have glazed panel inserts.

-The kitchen is fitted with a range of floor and wall mounted cabinets.
+Internal joinery and kitchen fittings The property incorporates timber skirting boards and door architraves with timber internal doors.
+The kitchenette is fitted with a range of floor and wall mounted cabinets.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

-Chimney breasts and fireplaces All original chimney breasts and/or fireplaces have been closed up and/or removed.
+Chimney breasts and fireplaces All original fireplaces and/or chimney breasts appear to have been closed up and/or removed.
 Visually inspected.
 No testing of the flues or fittings was carried out.

-Internal decorations The internal decorations comprise a mix of papered, painted and tiled finishes.
+Internal decorations The internal decorations comprise a mixture of painted, papered, tiled and Artex finishes.
 Visually inspected.

-Cellars None.
+Cellars Not applicable.

 Electricity The property appears connected to mains supplies of electricity.
-The electrical switchgear and meters are located within the under stair cupboard.
+The electrical switchgear and meters are located within the hallway cupboard.
 Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas Mains supply.
-The gas meter is located within an external meter box at the rear elevation.
-Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.